Erasmus at Computer Science

 Mobility for traineeship: Requirements

-At the time of the application the student must be enrolled in the 3rd year and have a maximum of 18 credits to do in addition to the project.
+At the time of the application, the student must be enrolled in the 3rd year and have a maximum of 18 credits left to complete, in addition to the project.

 There are no specific merit requirements.